Klaus Fuchs: Career in East Germany

 In The Nuclear Express: A Political History of the Bomb and Its Proliferation (2009) by Thomas Reed and Daniel Stillman, it is argued that a tutorial Fuchs gave to Qian Sanqiang and other Chinese physicists helped them to develop the first Chinese atomic bomb, the 596, which was tested five years later.
 Three historians of nuclear weapons history, Robert S. Norris, Jeremy Bernstein, and Peter D. Zimmerman, challenged this particular assertion as "unsubstantiated conjecture" and asserted that The Nuclear Express is "an ambitious but deeply flawed book".

 Death

 Fuchs died in East Berlin on 28 January 1988.
 He was cremated and honoured with burial in the Pergolenweg Ehrengrab section of Berlin's Friedrichsfelde Cemetery.

 In popular culture

-He was portrayed by Denis Forest in the 1987 television miniseries Race for the Bomb.
+Fuchs was portrayed by Denis Forest in the 1987 television miniseries Race for the Bomb.
+He was portrayed by American actor Christopher Denham in the 2023 film Oppenheimer.

 A documentary film about Fuchs, Väter der tausend Sonnen (Fathers of a Thousand Suns), was released in 1990.
+In 2022, he was the primary focus of the second season of the BBC World Service's podcast The Bomb.

 Dark Sun (1995) by Richard Rhodes features a clerihew about Fuchs: